 Why are Sheds important?

 Each Shed decides for themselves who they want to target to become members.

 Sheds can play a particularly important part in meeting the needs of older people – particularly older men, who often do not feel that traditional services targeted at older people are right for them.

 The creative, productive nature of Sheds provides an activity around which people can form bonds and networks, which may go on to benefit them outside of the Shed itself.

-Royal Voluntary Service provides practical and emotional support to help older people get the best out of life.
-We believe that, with support, local communities and older people themselves can put in place their own solutions to tackling loneliness and isolation.
+We believe that, with support, local communities can put in place their own solutions to tackling loneliness and isolation.

 Working with the support of the Asda Foundation and in partnership with the national Shed Associations, we are supporting the development of Sheds across the UK.

 "We really value the clear thinking and the experience Royal Voluntary Service brings.
 It’s vital that we don’t fall into the many traps that exist for the unwary, and we don’t, as a small voluntary organisation, always have time on our side in the decision making process."

 Sheds Grant Fund